WordPress/gutenberg/docs/contributors/native-mobile.md

 Intertwined with the web codepaths, the Gutenberg repo also includes the [React Native](https://facebook.github.io/react-native/) based mobile tree.

+## Running Gutenberg Mobile on Android and iOS

-For instructions on how to run the Gutenberg Mobile Demo App on Android or iOS, see [Getting Started for the React Native based Mobile Gutenberg](/docs/contributors/getting-started-native-mobile.md)
+For instructions on how to run the **Gutenberg Mobile Demo App** on Android or iOS, see [Getting Started for the React Native based Mobile Gutenberg](/docs/contributors/getting-started-native-mobile.md)

 Also, the mobile client is packaged and released via the [official WordPress apps](https://wordpress.org/mobile/).
 Even though the build pipeline is slightly different then the mobile demo apps and lives in its own repo for now ([here's the native mobile repo](https://github.com/wordpress-mobile/gutenberg-mobile)), the source code itself is taken directly from this repo and the "web" side codepaths.